CYCLONE GABRIELLE UPDATES: View our traffic map for the latest available information on road closures and delays.(external link)

 SH6–SH8B Junction Cromwell intersection upgrade

-The project is expected to contribute to the regional economic development plan as improvements will address the safety risks and improve traffic flows.
+The new roundabout will improve safety at an intersection where serious injury crashes have been on the rise and is expected to contribute to the regional economic development plan with the safety risks being addressed and traffic flow being improved.